Abertillery Cycle Track.

 On Saturday 26th May 1900 the Blaina Cycling Club’s first run was to Raglan, other runs were planned for Hereford, Llangorse, Monmouth, Newport, Cardiff, Crickhowell and the circle – Blaina to Blaina via Tredegar, Blackwood and Risca.

 In February 1901 the Blaina Cycling Club held a meeting at the Blaina Reading Institute and the following officers were elected – Mr D. Harris (Captain); Mr J. Davies (Vice Captain); Mr C. Elliot (Sub Captain); Mr D. Prichard (Secretary) and Mr J. Evans (Treasurer):

-In May 1901 it was reported that the cycling fraternity attending the Abertillery Tabernacle Congregational Church had formed a Cycling Club.
+In May 1901 it was reported that the cycling fraternity who were attending the Abertillery Tabernacle Congregational Church had formed a cycling club.
 Mr J. Boots (Captain) was in charge of the Wednesday afternoon runs and Mr T. Moxley was responsible for the runs on Saturday afternoons.

 In October 1902 the Cwmtillery Cycling Club was in existence with their headquarters being the New Bridge-end Inn and Mr Henry Woodland their (Chairman).
 Other names in connection with the Cwmtillery Club were Mr Mantrick Coles; Mr Joseph Hodges (Captain); Mr G. Cable; Mr L. Harris; Mr E. Hoskins; Mr J. Finch; Mr H. Hoskins; Mr R. Lewis; Mr C. Webster; Mr T. Tucker; Mr R. Owen; Mr H. Eason; Mr William Hughes; Mr William Jones; Mr Albert Cross and Mr William Holmes: